MAGALA-RICHARD/apsimNGpy-documentations/doc/calibrate.rst

    Differential Evolution (DE) is computationally intensive, especially when the number of parameters (decision variables) is large.
-Each generation evaluates the full population of candidate solutions, which can significantly increase compute time for APSIM-based calibration.
+Each generation evaluates the full population of candidate solutions, which can significantly increase computation time for APSIM-based calibration.
    In many cases, simpler local optimization algorithms (e.g., Nelder–Mead, Powell, or L-BFGS-B) may achieve comparable performance with far fewer evaluations.
 Users are encouraged to try these